zigavaupot/blogger/autumn-makeit-2025/files/index.md

+---
+layout: default
-# Graphs and GraphRAGs
+title: Graphs and GraphRAGs
+---

-"# WORKSHOP: Graphs – the bridge between data and generative artificial
+# WORKSHOP: Graphs – the bridge between data and generative artificial

 ### Starting with Graphs